 Federal marijuana legalization: how far away is it?

-Federal prohibition on marijuana has inspired generations of activists to dedicate their lives to reform.
-Efforts have been successful for some states to legalize cannabis, and more Americans support marijuana reform than ever before, yet the plant remains illegal at the federal level.
-As policymakers push for legislation that could increase access and ease operational woes for cannabis companies, many believe federal marijuana legalization could be looming on the horizon.
+Federal prohibition of marijuana has inspired generations of activists to dedicate their lives to legalized medical and adult use.
+Efforts have been successful for some states to legalize cannabis, and more Americans support marijuana reform than ever before.
+Still, the plant remains illegal at the federal level.
+As policymakers push for legislation to increase access and ease operational woes for cannabis companies, many believe federal marijuana legalization could be looming.

-A lack of work during this financially destitute period of American history led to a widespread xenophobic belief that Mexican immigrants would take the available jobs.
+The Mexican Revolution (1210-1917) brought more immigrants North, and many used cannabis recreationally.
+This practice spread among Americans until the Great Depression.
+There was a lack of work during this financially destitute period of American history.
+This trauma led to a widespread xenophobic belief that Mexican immigrants would take the available jobs.
 This irrational fear became associated with the plant.

 By 1937, after calls for cannabis prohibition, the plant became criminalized in the country.
 Since then, laws have ebbed and flowed from strict to lenient as different administrations took control of the White House–but the plant has remained illegal in the eyes of federal law enforcement.

 Banking is one barrier to a compliant cannabis business.
-The financial industry is subject to federal oversight, so many banks won’t serve cannabis companies.
-Several cannabis-friendly banks have emerged in the last decade, but the majority of major financial institutions refuse to accept plant-related clients in order to avoid possible penalties or punishment from the federal government.
+The financial industry answers to the federal government, and they view cannabis as illegal.
+As a result, many banks won’t serve cannabis companies.
+Several cannabis-friendly banks have emerged in the last decade, but most financial institutions refuse to accept plant-related clients.
+Banks cite avoiding possible penalties or punishment from the federal government as the reasoning behind the choice.

-Many cannabis entrepreneurs must seek alternative loan options to get started rather than traditional, regulated loans from established lenders.
-These loans often carry higher terms and make these businesses vulnerable to predatory lending practices.
+The current laws corner many cannabis entrepreneurs into alternative loan options.
+Most businesses can seek loans from established lenders.
+These loans often carry higher terms, making cannabis businesses vulnerable to predatory lending practices.

 Some cannabis companies have chosen to avoid disclosing that they are in the industry to their bank, operating like any other small business owner at the local credit union.
 This tactic has worked for many but has also caused sudden banking issues for others.